michelecox1199michelecox/did-btcr2/README.md

 The specification will be compiled and available in the `_site/index.html` file.

-After editing the markdown files for the specification, see the `chapters` folder, you will need to rerun the script `npm run pandoc-spec-local` to see the changes.
+After editing the markdown files for the specification, see the `chapters` folder, you will need to rerun the script `npm run pandoc-spec` to see the changes.

 # History and Evolution of the did:btc1 DID method